AlexJora/next-lawyer/README.md

 ## Project Description

-This project is a Next.js-based front-end application developed for a lawyer specializing in legal and insolvency services.
+This project is a Next.js-based front-end application (Pages Router) developed for a lawyer specializing in legal and insolvency services.
 The application consists of five pages, providing users with information about the services offered, contact details, and more.

 ## Technologies Used